Ay1tsMe/minimalWebsite/tuxtower/content/blog/dactylmanuform.md

 <img alt="dactyl" width="600" src="https://i.etsystatic.com/38219262/r/il/61dc27/4985597309/il_fullxfull.4985597309_6iyz.jpg" />

 There are multiple layouts and customization options for the keyboard that you can choose from.
-A great website which you can use to generate STL files is INSERT HERE.
+A great website which you can use to generate STL files is [here](https://ryanis.cool/dactyl/#manuform).
 I opted for a 4x5 size with a default layout as I have pretty small hands.

 ## The Parts
 To build the keyboard, you need the following parts which almost all can be bought for very cheap from Aliexpress.
 Some of the parts I bought in bulk but you most likely won't need as much for the actual build: